While you may not be familiar with sea cucumbers, they’re considered a delicacy in many Asian cultures.

 Sea cucumbers can also be eaten raw, pickled or fried.

 They have a slippery texture and bland taste, so they’re usually infused with flavor from other ingredients like meats, other seafood or spices.

 They are often combined with produce like Chinese cabbage, winter melon and shiitake mushrooms.

-Sea cucumber is also found in traditional Chinese medicine, where it’s believed to have healing properties and used to treat ailments like arthritis, cancer, frequent urination and impotence (2).
+Sea cucumber is also used in Traditional Chinese medicine, where it’s believed to have healing properties and used to treat ailments like arthritis, cancer, frequent urination and impotence (2).

-Summary Sea cucumber is a popular ingredient in Asian and Middle Eastern cuisine and has medicinal value in traditional Chinese medicine.
+Summary Sea cucumber is a popular ingredient in Asian and Middle Eastern cuisine and has been used in Traditional Chinese medicine.

 Sea cucumbers are an excellent source of nutrients.